“Marder” weapon delivery? The tank Kyiv wants from Germany

 - Armament: 20 mm machine gun, MG 3 machine gun, MILAN anti-tank weapon

-- In service: Planned until 2024, after which the army fleet of the old “Marder” should be replaced by (at least) 342 ultra-modern and new “PUMA” armored personnel carriers.
+- In service: Planned until 2024, after which the army fleet of the old “Marder” should be replaced by (at least) 342 state-of-the-art and new “PUMA” armored personnel carriers.

 “Marder” for Ukraine?
 Bundeswehr armored personnel carrier has a 20 mm on-board machine gun